Blog

 Interestingly, some probiotics can also impact the brain – another reason why the phrase "you are what you eat" applies.

-Lactobacillus plantarum PS128, or “PS128,” is a neurologically active probiotic strain, or psychobiotic.
-Clinical studies suggest it can provide nutritional support for gut-microbiome-to-brain signaling in autism.
+Lactobacillus plantarum PS128, or “PS128,” is one such psychobiotic.
+Clinical studies suggest it can provide dietary management for autism.

 This burgeoning area of research has led to discoveries about the so-called gut-brain axis - the ways in which gut and brain influence one another via the vagus nerve, neurotransmitters and other means.
 For instance, some psychobiotics appear to modulate the nervous system of animals by balancing levels of the neurotransmitters dopamine and serotonin in the brain.

 Studies also suggest that certain psychobiotic strains could support gut microbiome to brain signaling in people.
-The science of psychobiotics not only demonstrates the hidden power of probiotics, but also opens up exciting possibilities for enhancing mental and neurological health through certain medical foods.
+The science of psychobiotics not only demonstrates unexpected benefits of probiotics, but also opens up exciting possibilities for enhancing mental and neurological health through certain medical foods.

-PS128 has been reported to have a good safety profile and low toxicity.
-Genetic sequencing shows that it lacks both the enzymes required to produce bioamines, such as histamine, and the genes related to antibiotic resistance.
-PS128 possesses the characteristics for Qualified Presumption of Safety (QPS) and has been affirmed as GRAS (generally recognized as safe).
+PS128 is safe for most people.
+It has been reported to have a good safety profile and low toxicity.
+Genetic sequencing shows that it lacks enzymes required to produce bioamines, such as histamine, and the genes related to antibiotic resistance.
+PS128 possesses the characteristics for Qualified Presumption of Safety (QPS) and has been self-affirmed as GRAS (generally recognized as safe).

 Lactobacillus plantarum and Lactobacillus plantarum PS128 are not quite the same thing.
-As with any living thing, scientists classify probiotic organisms based on genus and species, and within those species are strains; this video provides a helpful visual aid on understanding the ways in which probiotics are categorized, as well as the importance of strain specificity.
+As with any living thing, scientists classify probiotic organisms based on genus and species, and within those species are strains; this video provides a helpful visual aid to understand how probiotics are categorized, as well as the importance of strain specificity.

-In this case, Lactobacillus is a genus, and Lactobacillus plantarum is a species within that genus.
-L. plantarum has many strains, just like the dog species has many breeds, each with unique genetic traits that give them distinct characteristics and effects.
+In this case, Lactobacillus is a genus, and plantarum is a species within that genus.
+L. plantarum has many strains, just like dogs have many breeds, each with unique genetic traits that give them distinct characteristics and effects.
 For instance, research shows that different strains of Lactobacillus plantarum have varying abilities to produce organic acids and inhibit the growth of microbial pathogens.

-L. plantarum PS128 is a specific strain that has demonstrated a particularly strong ability to modulate neurotransmitter levels and affect mental health in preclinical studies.
-It has also been shown to provide dietary support for gut-microbiome-to-brain signaling for Autistic people in human clinical studies.
+Lactobacillus plantarum PS128 is a specific strain that has demonstrated a particularly strong ability to modulate neurotransmitter levels and affect mental health in preclinical studies.
+It has also been shown to provide dietary management of autism in human clinical studies.
 Other strains of L. plantarum will not necessarily have these same psychobiotic characteristics.

 Because of this vast variety within genera, species, and strains, knowing the strain of probiotic you're taking (and the CFUs provided by the product) is essential.
 It affects not only the benefits you can expect, but perhaps also your tolerance and potential side effects.
 Thus, when it comes to probiotics, it's not just about taking any product with “L. plantarum” on the label, but choosing the specific strain that meets your needs.